Domestic animal businesses

 - A Council pound (operated by the Council or a contractor on behalf of Council)

-- A dog and/or cat breeding business (where there are three or more fertile females and animals are sold (whether a profit is made or not), and the proprietor is not a member of an Applicable Organisation.
-If the proprietor is a member or an Applicable Organisation, the definition is where there are ten or more fertile females and animals are sold)
+- A dog and/or cat breeding business - where there are three or more fertile females and animals are sold (whether a profit is made or not), and the proprietor is not a member of an Applicable Organisation.
+If the proprietor is a member of an Applicable Organisation, they are exempt from registering as a breeding Domestic Animal Business if they have less than 10 fertile female animals AND no more than 2 are not registered with an Applicable Organisation.

 - A dog training establishment (where the business is run for profit)